ronaldnairobi/alx-pre_course/README.md

-README.md in root of repository
+This is the README.md file in the root of the repository